Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-I-Summative-Assignment-1/README.md

 ### Main functions

 #### create_gui_questions(questions: dict, questions_correct: int)
-Creates the gui question layout.
+Creates the GUI question layout.
 It is a 3 x 3 grid of math question buttons.
-When questions are answered the button is replaced by a guestion label which displays if the answer was correct or not.
+When questions are answered, the button is replaced by a guestion label which displays if the answer was correct or not.
 There is also a reset button to reset the questions and score and a label to display the score.
-It requires the questions dictionarry and the questions correct integer to be passed to it.
+It requires the questions dictionary and the questions correct integer to be passed to it.

 #### create_gui_answer(questions: dict, int_question_selected: int, questions_correct: int)
-Clone of the create_gui_questions function but creates an answer gui with 9 answers for the uset to select.
+Clone of the create_gui_questions function but creates an answer gui with 9 answers for the user to select.
 Also has a back button.
-Additionally to the create_gui_questions function it also requires the question selected to be passed to it.
+In addition to the create_gui_questions function it also requires the question selected to be passed to it.

 ---